sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ## CoSWID Model for use in SWIMA Registration

 The Software Inventory Message and Attributes (SWIMA) for PA-TNC specification {{RFC8412}} defines a standardized method for collecting an endpoint device's software inventory.
 A CoSWID can provide evidence of software installation which can then be used and exchanged with SWIMA.
-This registration adds a new entry to the IANA "Software Data Model Types" registry defined by {{RFC8412}} to support CoSWID use in SWIMA as follows:
+This registration adds a new entry to the IANA "Software Data Model Types" registry defined by {{RFC8412}} {{!IANA.pa-tnc-parameters}} to support CoSWID use in SWIMA as follows:

 Pen: 0